mike-ward/mike-ward.github.io/_posts/2009-01-02-favorite-c-idioms.md

     String.Format("{{i am in brackets!}} {0} {1}", foo, bar);
     //outputs "{i am in brackets!} 3 blind mice"

-InternalsVisibleTo attribute is one that is not that well known, but can come in increadibly handy in certain circumstances.
-It basically allows another assembly to be able to access "internal" elements of the defining assembly
+`InternalsVisibleTo` attribute is one that is not that well known, but can come in handy in certain circumstances.
+It basically allows another assembly to be able to access `internal` elements of the defining assembly

 If you want to exit your program without calling any finally blocks or finalizers use